 Corduroy Paul is one of the lucky ones.
-The young male koala, pictured above, was found dehydrated and injured this month after a bushfire engulfed his habitat in eastern Australia.
-Hoping he could still be saved, rescuers took him to a nearby hospital for koalas.
+The young male koala, pictured above, was found dehydrated and injured in November after a bushfire engulfed his habitat in eastern Australia.
+Hoping to save his life, rescuers took him to a nearby hospital for koalas.

 "He was picked up off the ground and curled up in a little ball, basically not moving," Sue Ashton, president of the Port Macquarie Koala Hospital, told Agence France-Presse.
 After some rest and treatment, however, he began doing "really well," Ashton said.
 He was soon joined by another dehydrated koala, Anwin, who also had been plucked from the aftermath of a fire.

-The hospital has reportedly taken in about two dozen koalas in recent weeks, all bushfire survivors.
+The hospital has reportedly taken in more than 30 koalas in recent weeks, all bushfire survivors.
 And it isn't alone.
-About 80 kilometers (50 miles) to the south, for example, a couple in the town of Taree is caring for 24 rescued koalas in their home, according to Australia's ABC News, where they've turned their living room into a makeshift burn unit.
+About 80 kilometers (50 miles) to the south, for example, a couple in the town of Taree has been caring for about two dozen rescued koalas in their home, according to Australia's ABC News, where they've turned their living room into a makeshift burn unit.

-A barrage of bushfires have erupted across eastern and western Australia in recent weeks, scorching some 1 million hectares and killing at least six people in the eastern state of New South Wales alone.
+A barrage of bushfires began erupting across eastern and western Australia in October, and by early December, nearly 100 different fires had burned more than 5.3 million acres of land in the eastern state of New South Wales alone.
 This is an early and intense start for Australia's fire season, which typically hits its peak in the summer months of December, January and February.
-These spring blazes are raising concerns not only about this year's fire season, but also about the future of some iconic wildlife — especially koalas — as Australian fire seasons grow longer and stronger due to human-induced climate change.
+This is raising concerns not only about this year's fire season, but also about the future of some iconic wildlife — especially koalas — as Australian fire seasons grow longer and stronger due to human-induced climate change.

 While that trend is bad news for many species in Australia, including humans, koalas can be particularly vulnerable to fire.
 A few days before Corduroy Paul was rescued, for example, flames engulfed a coastal forest in New South Wales that hosted a robust koala colony, sparking fear that hundreds of koalas may have been lost from this large, genetically diverse population.

-"If we look at a 50% survival rate, that's around about 350 koalas and that's absolutely devastating," Ashton told the Associated Press.
-"We're hoping it's not as bad as that, but because of the intensity of the fire and the way koalas behave during fire, we're not holding out too much hope."
+"If we look at a 50% survival rate, that's around about 350 koalas and that's absolutely devastating," Ashton told the AP.

 Bushfires are a natural occurrence in Australia, and koalas have evolved to endure them.
 Yet as Livia Albeck-Ripka reports in the New York Times, while kangaroos and many other animals flee bushfires on the ground, koalas have a different strategy.
 Koalas sleep in trees for up to 18 hours a day, and since their bodies are more adapted for climbing than running, leaving the trees to run away might be unwise.
 Instead, they often climb up to the canopy, where they curl up for protection and wait out the fire.

 That may help koalas survive some fires, but it's less likely to work in high-intensity blazes like the ones now plaguing Australia.
 For one thing, the eucalyptus trees where koalas live are already highly flammable, thanks to their gummy resin and oily leaves, leading some to call them "gasoline trees."
-But even if flames don't reach all the way up to the canopy, koalas could still overheat or suffer smoke inhalation during an intense conflagration, Albeck-Ripka notes, causing them to fall into the fire.
+But even if flames don't reach all the way up to the canopy, koalas could still overheat or suffer smoke inhalation during an intense fire, Albeck-Ripka notes, causing them to fall.

 Koalas can also burn their paws or claws when descending a hot tree after a fire, leaving them unable to climb.
 And if they do survive a fire, as Corduroy Paul did, they may still find themselves dehydrated in a landscape suddenly devoid of water.